Skip to main content

 Protect yourself from West Nile virus and Lyme disease

-Some mosquitoes found in Philadelphia can spread West Nile virus, while deer ticks can spread Lyme disease.
+Some mosquitoes found in Philadelphia can spread West Nile virus.
+Deer ticks can spread Lyme disease.
 Peak season for these bugs is April through October.
-Both illnesses can result in long-term health problems and a severe case of West Nile virus can be fatal.
+Both illnesses can result in long-term health problems.
+A severe case of West Nile virus can be fatal.

-Anyone who works or spends a lot of time outdoors is more likely to get bites that cause these illnesses.
-Adults 50 years of age and older and people with weakened immune systems are at greatest risk for severe illness from West Nile virus.
+If you work or spend a lot of time outdoors, you’re more likely to get bites that cause these illnesses.
+People age 50 and up and people with weakened immune systems are at greatest risk for severe illness from West Nile virus.

 Preventing mosquito and tick bites is the best way to protect you and your family from West Nile virus, Lyme disease, and other infections transmitted by these bugs.